Days of Our Lives: Days of Our Lives: Beyond Salem

 In July 2021, Peacock ordered a five-episode limited series titled Days of Our Lives: Beyond Salem.
-The original cast's Lisa Rinna and Deidre Hall, among others, are scheduled to appear.
-Clark, Jackée Harry, Peck, Penghlis, Leann Hunley, and Davidson were also cast.
+The original cast's Rinna and Hall, among others, appeared.
+Clark, Jackée Harry, Peck, Penghlis, Hunley, and Davidson were also cast.
 The series premiered on September 6, 2021, and ran until September 10.
 A second chapter of five episodes was announced in April 2022, scheduled to premiere from July 11 to 15, 2022.
-The casting of Kristian Alfonso and Reckell were announced the same day.
-On June 2, 2022, it was announced that Davidson, Christopher Sean, Vince Van Patten, and Loretta Devine had also been cast.
+The casting of Alfonso and Reckell was announced the same day.
+On June 2, 2022, it was announced Davidson, Christopher Sean, Vince Van Patten, and Loretta Devine had also been cast.

 Days of Our Lives: A Very Salem Christmas

 In November 2021, Corday Productions announced a spin-off holiday film titled Days of Our Lives: A Very Salem Christmas with Chandler Massey and Davidson starring.
-The film premiered on December 16, 2021 on Peacock.
+The film premiered on December 16, 2021, on Peacock.
 Alison Sweeney was also cast.